HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_02/Check_Point_Ch02.md

 # Checkpoint Answers Chapter 2 #
 **2.1**
-The problem with the original code, presented in the book, is that the string to be printed is split with an end-line this is not allowed.
+The problem with the original code, presented in the book, is that the string to be printed is split with an end-line.
+This is not allowed.

 The solution is to use string concatenation.
-Most development environments will actually do this automatically these days.
+Most development environments will actually insert this automatically for us these days.

 A fixed version of the code looks like this:
 ```Java